Kraitcer/Kraitcer/README.md

 <h1 align="center">Hi there ✌️.
-My name is Gleb Kreitser and I am a front and developer on my way to become the full stack</h3>
+My name is Gleb Kreitser and I am a front-end developer on my way to become the full stack</h3>

 <h3 align="left">I am most experienced in the following languages:</h3>
 <p align="left">